 AMD’s Threadripper also has a core count and I/O bandwidth advantage when compared to similarly priced Intel Core X processors.

 The Ryzen 5 and 7 processors shook up the market by undercutting Intel on price while offering very strong multi-threaded performance, and Threadripper looks to continue that push.

 That said, Intel maintains its lead in higher clock speeds and consequently better per-core performance, so Threadripper will probably measure up to Skylake-X in a similar fashion to how Ryzen compared to Kaby Lake.

 This means that Threadripper will shine in workloads that can take advantage of its high number of cores and threads, while Skylake-X will look better on applications that prioritize single-threaded performance, such as gaming.

-Threadripper will be available in early August.
+Threadripper will be available to buy on 10 August.

 In addition, AMD revealed specifications on its entry-level Ryzen 3 chips.
 The Ryzen 3 1300X will be a 4-core/4-thread part that clocks from 3.5GHz to 3.7GHz.
 The 4-core/4-thread Ryzen 3 1200 sits below that and runs from 3.1GHz to 3.4GHz.